Play a trill that starts slow, accelerates, and ends with a turn.

 Trill termination — the turn

 A trill that ends on its main note sounds incomplete.
-Add a turn (the note below, then back to the main note) before resolving.
-This is the Baroque convention.
+The Baroque convention is a turn (the note below, then back) before resolving.

 Variable speed across a piece

-Multiple cadences in one piece should not all have identical trills.
-The cadence at the end of the first section can be slower and shorter; the final cadence longer and faster.
-Build to the final.
+Cadences in one piece should not all have identical trills.
+Make the first slower and shorter, the final longer and faster.